nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Lists all the contacts in the ConTech Book with their indexes and names.

 Command format: `ls`
-* Do note that the indexes start from 0, similar to array indexes, which you may be familiar with.
+- Do note that the indexes start from 0, similar to array indexes, which you may be familiar with.
+- Additional input after the `ls` command will be treated as erroneous input and discarded.

 Expected outcome of usage: